nieldk/blackmagic-cardputer/README.md

 What it is and isn't:

 - The core is always reported **halted**; there is no instruction execution.
-It is a transport/enumeration model, not a CPU simulator.
+It is a transport/enumeration + flash model, not a CPU simulator, so `run`/`step` won't advance code.
-- Only the first **1 KiB** each of flash and SRAM is backed (seeded with a plausible vector table).
-Beyond that, flash reads `0xffffffff` and SRAM reads `0x0`.
+- **Flash programming and verification work.** The full 128 KiB flash is modelled as sparse 1 KiB pages allocated on demand, so `flash`, GDB `load` and `compare-sections` erase, program and verify correctly.
+RAM used tracks the size of the image programmed, not the whole 128 KiB.
+NOR semantics are honoured (a page must be erased before it can be reprogrammed).
+The FPEC accepts the unlock/erase/program sequence and completes instantly (`BSY` never asserts).
-- The flash controller (FPEC) accepts the unlock sequence and completes erase/program instantly (`BSY` never asserts); writes land in the backed window only.
+- SRAM is the full 20 KiB.
-- No NVIC / interrupt model.
+- No NVIC / interrupt model, and core register reads (`regs`) are not modelled, so the PC reads as `0x00000000` after attach.

 The implementation lives in `blackmagic-fw/src/target/emu_target.c` (the STM32F103 memory and CoreSight register model) and `emu_shim.c` (the ADIv5 DP/AP transport, with posted-read